TheEasyPilot/AIVFR/README.md

 ## Documentation

-Want to see the documentation of the development of this project?
+Want to see the documentation of the first development of this project?
 You can find that here:

 [LINK]

-## Webiste

-AIVFR is currently not publicly available and is still in development.
-Check back soon!